 • Contribute to the deciphering of the molecular and cellular basis of mucosal microbes interactions with their hosts

-My research, done in collaboration with Prof Martin Embley and/or extramural colleagues, has the following research foci:
+My research, done in collaboration with Prof Martin Embley, DR Dave Bolam and/or extramural colleagues, has the following research foci:

 We are using whole genome data to investigate (i) the contrasting roles of vertical and horizontal inheritance and (ii) the role of gene duplications in shaping eukaryotic genomes.
-The later focuses on gene families acquired through horizontal gene transfer and those encoding proteins orchestrating membrane trafficking.
-Comparative genomics of mucosal microbes is also investigated to gain insight into the human microbiome encoding for surface and secreted proteins.
+These investigations focuses on gene families acquired through horizontal gene transfer and those encoding proteins orchestrating (a) membrane trafficking and (b) host-microbes interactions.
+Comparative genomics of mucosal microbes is also investigated to gain new insight into surface and secreted proteins from the human microbiota.

 (ii) Comparative Cell Biology